 Worldwide, Niger was the nationality with the most widespread victims, with the 16% of girls marrying before 15.
 Although the highest percentage of minors victims of arranged marriage in Italy was from Bangladesh (32%).
 Still, the numbers of girls of legal age were just as high.
 For example, 47% of Indiana girl over 18 are in forced marriages, 75% from Niger, and 63% from Guinea.

 The reality in the country

 What about Italy?
-The same UNICEF research showed the top non European nationalities for arranged marriage in Italy.
-The highest percentage is made of Moroccan girls, since 75% of girls marry after 18.
+The same UNICEF research showed the top non-European nationalities for an arranged marriage in Italy.
+The highest percentage is made of Moroccan girls since 75% of girls marry after 18.
 The highest percentage of minors is from Bangladesh, at 32%.
 Pakistan, the country of Saman, is on the list.
-In 2014, the study showed that 24% of minor Pakistani girls are victim of forced marriages and the number drops to 7% for 18 and above.
+In 2014, the study showed that 24% of minor Pakistani girls are victims of forced marriages and the number drops to 7% for 18 and above.

 Why is the research so difficult to conduct?
 First, because women are often afraid to speak up against their families.
 But the law doesn’t help.
 In fact, the Italian law doesn’t have any specific reference to forced marriages.
 They are only illegal when they are done under duress like threats.
 If the bride is in any vulnerable state, the marriage isn’t legal.

 However, often an arranged marriage in Italy doesn’t include threats.
 It’s a both a tradition and a code of honor.
 Hence, more difficult to pinpoint and prosecute.
 Indeed, there is more to do to protect girls in any arranged marriage.
 Still, sometimes the law sides with the woman, like in the case of Foggia.